 Keeping It Clean

 My little secret is to use Dr. Bronners Castile Soap!
 I kid you not, I always used the beauty blender soap and it did the job.
 But I can’t always get around to that soap on time to wash my brushes so I used my hand soap.
 I couldn’t believe my eyes!
-It worked better then the beauty blender soap.
+It worked better than the beauty blender soap.

 Another quick tip for you is to put your already washed beauty blender into your microwave and to microwave it for 30 seconds.
 That will kill the bacteria from within the sponge that might be hard to get out.